dafaivre/msions/README.md

 ## License

-`msions` was created by Danielle Faivre.
+`msions` was created by Danielle A. Faivre.
 It is licensed under the terms of the Apache License 2.0 license.

 ## Credits